 CRIRSCO has no power to instruct any member NRO on any matter.
-It is accepted that there will be differences in the detail, while there can be an embracing of common principles.
+It is accepted that there will be differences in the detail, while embracing common principles.

 CRIRSCO reports to its Members.
 The interpretation and implementation of internationally agreed recommendations remains the prerogative of the NRO.